 While this selection offers an exciting range of universes to explore this summer, there are countless other sci-fi and fantasy novels that can transport you to other worlds and times.
 Each of these titles offers a unique perspective, drawing you into their vibrant and enthralling worlds.

 As you dive into these narratives, you’ll undoubtedly find that some stories resonate more deeply with you than others.
-Cherish these experiences and continue your search.
+Cherish these experiences and continue finding new literary treasures.
 Remember, each book you read is another step in your journey of discovery.
 There’s a world—or perhaps a galaxy—of books out there, and your exploration is only just beginning.